Developer Guide

 Misc - Optional

-• universal_taggable – Whether or not resource group tagging api can be used, in which case we’ll automatically register tag actions/filters.
-Note: values of True will register legacy tag filters/actions, values of object() will just register current standard tag/filters/actions.
+universal_taggable – Determined whether resource group tagging will be used to augment the resource model, in which case we’ll automatically register tag actions/filters.
+Note: - values of False will disable tag filters/actions, - values of True will register legacy tag filters/actions, - values of object() will just register current standard tag/filters/actions.

 An example that adds a new resource: